brain-sick/Hand-Gesture-to-Text-Converter-GEXT/README.md

 The project uses CNN based approach to converthand gesture to form paragraphs. <br/>
 The dataset is available in this link

 The file **NOTrequirement.txt** contains all the libraries I have in my system.
-So in case of some error appropriate version of required library could be installed.
+So in **case of some error, appropriate version of required library could be installed.**
 **The file NOTrequirement.txt is not required to be installed completely.**

 Run the file  **MyApp2.py** to start the program.